nikhilweee/nikhilweee.github.io/content/blog/024-intro-to-isaac-gym.md

 at.
 If you're curious, the interface between `rl_games` and `isaacgymenvs` is provided in [`rlgames_utils.RLGPUEnv`](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/blob/9656bac7e59b96382d2c5040b90d2ea5c227d56d/isaacgymenvs/utils/rlgames_utils.py#L157-L186).

-> This post is a work in progress.
-More updates coming soon.

 # Resources

 - I highly recommend reading the technical paper about Isaac Gym available on